 - Loan Forgiveness works differently for students with a Permanent Disability.

 How do I apply for Loan Forgiveness?
 When will my loan be forgiven?

 Students are automatically assessed under the NS Loan Forgiveness Program when they graduate.
 Once we receive notice from your school that you have graduated, we'll assess your Forgiveness amount on any NS Student Loans you have received since August 2015.
 At the same time, we'll also check to see whether you may qualify for Debt Cap benefit for any Nova Scotia Student Loans you received during the August 2011-July 2015 academic years as well as any other loans that might qualify for reduction under the Debt Reduction Program (for loans issued 2003-2008).

 Keep your address & contact information up to date!

 If we have trouble obtaining your graduation data from your school, we may need to contact you for proof of graduation in order to complete your assessment.

-You will receive a letter by mail that informs you that you've been assessed for the NS Loan Forgiveness Program and the amount of your Nova Scotia Student Loan, if any, that will be forgiven.
+You will receive a letter by mail that informs you that you've been assessed for the Nova Scotia Loan Forgiveness Program and the amount of your Nova Scotia Student Loan, if any, that will be forgiven.

-- If you owe any amount on your Nova Scotia Student Loan, the Program will pay up to 100% of your outstanding Nova Scotia Student Loan amounts.
+- If you owe any amount on your Nova Scotia Student Loan, the Program will pay up to 100% of any outstanding Nova Scotia Student Loan amounts.